allison-johnson/sinatra-practice-it/notes.md

 To do
-- Homepage '/' has sign up and login buttons

 - Teacher show page URL should be /teachers/:username instead of /teachers/:id

 - Delete action for topics?
     * If a question was only associated with Topic X and then Topic X gets deleted, what should happen to the question?

 - Do validations get checked when you update an object?

-- Update action: teacher

 - Redirect for delete action?
 (Really, clean up all failures and worst-case redirects)